 Anomaly detection is a useful tool to determine if your machine is experiencing unusual behavior.
 The algorithm looks at each part being created and generates a profile of what's going on in the machine while the part is being machined.
 It will send an alert whenever a new part being created is very different from all the other parts.

 Anomaly detection can detect when a new part deviates from the norm.
 The “norm” is established by looking at the activity of your machine for the last 20 parts.
-It looks like speeds, feeds, and loads, and sets a baseline based off of these metrics.
+It looks like speeds, feeds, and loads, and sets a baseline based on these metrics.

 Anomaly detection does not predict 100% of tool failures or otherwise consequential issues with your machine.
 This is because tool failures sometimes do not have preceding indicators.
 For example, a chip re-cut, which is when a chip accidentally gets thrown back into the machine, will have minimal, if any signal beforehand to indicate that it will happen.

-3. The machine must count parts consistently.
+- The machine must count parts consistently.
 For example, if the part counter increments by 2, then 3, then 2, the machine cannot qualify for anomaly detection.
-An occasional inconsistent count is acceptable and can be worked around, but generally 80%+ of part count increments must be the same for the algorithm to work.
+An occasional inconsistent count is acceptable and can be worked around, but generally, 80%+ of part count increments must be the same for the algorithm to work.

 Activating anomaly detection

 Anomaly detection can be activated and deactivated on the workflows page.
 Here is our step by step walkthrough.

 Some examples of interest are below.

 - A user received an anomaly text at 2:25 AM.
 There was a catastrophic tool failure shortly after at 2:28 AM.